-When parents hear the term “sleep training,” most will likely picture an infant going through the process of learning how to sleep through the night.
-However, what many people don’t realize is that children of all ages often need (and could benefit from) sleep training – even toddlers.
+Every parent thinks something different when they hear the term “sleep training.”
+Most will likely picture an infant going through the process of learning how to sleep through the night.
+However, what many people don’t realize, is that children of all ages often need (and could benefit from) sleep training.
+Even toddlers!

-Sleep training is the process by which children learn how to fall asleep 100% independent of all sleep props (including rocking, holding, pacifiers, swaddles, etc).
-Along with an age-appropriate daily nap schedule, a child is considered sleep trained when they can go down awake and alone in a crib (or bed), and go from the awake state to the asleep state on their own.
-This includes naps and bedtime, and especially as they wake throughout the night.
-For reasons I’ll outline below, many older infants and toddlers need baby sleep training for toddlers in order to maintain healthy sleep habits.
+Sleep training is the process by which children learn how to fall asleep 100% independently.
+This means free of all sleep props including: rocking, bouncing, pacifiers, swaddles, etc. Along with an age-appropriate daily nap schedule, a child is considered sleep trained when they can go down awake and alone in a crib (or bed).
+And go from the awake state to the asleep state on their own, especially as they wake throughout the night.
+This includes naps and bedtime.
+Many older infants and toddlers need baby sleep training for toddlers in order to maintain healthy sleep habits.

 Why Would a Toddler Need to be Sleep Trained?

 A toddler would need to be sleep trained for the identical reason their infant counterpart would need to be sleep trained.
 The toddler has the inability to fall asleep independently.
-Toddler sleep issues certainly vary in how they present in comparison to babies, but the core issue is almost always the same.
+Toddler sleep issues certainly vary in how they present in comparison to babies.
+However, the core issue is almost always the same.
 The toddler needs something (in most cases, a parent present) in order to go from being awake to being asleep.